rainov/rainov/README.md

 - 👋 Hi, I’m @rainov
 - 👀 I’m interested in javaScript and React
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning MERN stack, React native, Kotlin and Firebase
 - 📫 How to reach me ...

 <!---